Seborrhoeic dermatitis is characterized by inflammation and

 Calcipotriol

-It is a vitamin D3 analogue and effective in the treatment of seborrheic dermatitis
+is a vitamin D3 analogue and effective in the treatment of seborrheic

 Antibiotics